dwardTheNerd/smu-is429-big-data/README.md

 5. Learning how to write a simple MapReduce script
 6. Learning how to write HiveQL
 7. Learning how to integrate different AWS products together
+8. I need time to learn D3.js!!!!
-8. Troubleshooting....A LOT of troubleshooting...
+9. Troubleshooting....A LOT of troubleshooting...